japrada/TestChallenge/TestChallenge Application.md

 ![Question with an associated audio](screenshots/Chapter_4_image_1.png)

 In this version only .mp3 file playback has been implemented.
 You can pause it or stop it, but you cannot go forward or backward.
-(Note: the popup-window playing the .mp3 file is closed when the focus is lost or when you close it specifically; this has been done this way on purpose).
+(Note: the popup-window playing the .mp3 file is closed when the focus is lost or when you close it specifically).

 ![Pop up window showing the associated audio](screenshots/Chapter_4_image_2.png)